2

 The biggest downside to the E35 in my book is putting it together – the assembly can be challenging, but I don’t consider that a deal breaker.

-Overall though, the Sole E35 is a well-priced, high-end home elliptical.
+Overall, the E35 is a well-priced, high-end home elliptical with great console features.
 If you’re looking for durability and performance, you can’t go wrong.

 1. Did Sole pay you for this review?
 Their products are crap and they do not stand by their product.
 It’s just another sausage factory just shooting out a product they can get money from you with.
 They do not back their product.
 Within a week it began squeaking and the resistance began to fail.
 The speakers and fan are extremely useless.
 It is not very stable even when placed on carpet even with a mat.
 It shakes like any other cheaper elliptical.
 I would highly suggest going with a more reputable company like Nordic Track or Bowflex.
 At least you will actually be able to speak to them, and they will attempt to help you.